GLOBAL MARKETS-Shares rise, bond yields dip ahead of U.S. inflation data

 By Sinéad Carew and Amanda Cooper

-NEW YORK/LONDON, Feb 13 (Reuters) - Wall Street equity indexes were up 1% on Monday while U.S. Treasury yields fell from an almost six-week high as investors bet that key U.S. economic data due out on Tuesday would show inflation is easing.
+NEW YORK/LONDON, Feb 13 (Reuters) - Wall Street equity indexes closed up more than 1% on Monday and U.S. Treasury yields slipped as investors bet that key U.S. economic data due out on Tuesday would show inflation is easing.

 The U.S. Bureau of Labor Statistics is scheduled on Tuesday to release January's Consumer Price Index (CPI) data, which is expected to show how effective Federal Reserve policy tightening has been in taming inflation so far.

-U.S. equities lost some ground last week but had rallied in the initial weeks of 2023, buoyed by the prospect of slowing inflation that could allow the Federal Reserve to slow or pause rate hikes.
+U.S. equities have gained ground so far this year, as investors put their bets on the prospect of slowing inflation allowing the Federal Reserve to slow or pause rate hikes.

 "Investors are positioning themselves ahead of what they believe will be a favorable inflation report which could trigger an upward move in equity prices," said Sam Stovall, chief investment strategist at CFRA Research in New York.

-In U.S. Treasuries, benchmark 10-year yields turned lower after earlier hitting their highest level since early January.
+In U.S. Treasuries, benchmark 10-year yields turned lower after earlier hitting their highest level since Jan.
+5.

 Also sources had said on Friday that former Bank of Japan board member Kazuo Ueda is set to become the next governor.
 In an interview the same day, Ueda said it was appropriate for the BOJ to maintain its current ultra-easy policy.